 - How is the market segmented?
-Where and who is the market and what part of it do wish to capture
+Where and who is the market and what part of it do you wish to capture?

 - Are there any trends in the market place?

-When a business plan reviewer looks at a this section, they will look to see if the business has defined its target market and communicated a realistic description of their targets needs or wants.
+When a business plan reviewer looks at this section, they will look to see and provide reports back to others if the business has defined its target market and communicated a realistic description of their targets needs or wants.

 The product or service must be able to satisfy the needs or wants of the target market.
 Remember that special attention is given to whether or not a business has defined it's target market too broadly or too narrowly.